A Brief History of Stadium Naming Rights

 So how did our stadiums become billboards capable of seating thousands of people?
-Here's a bit of history, including the current kerfuffle over whether Citigroup, which needs federal assistance to stay afloat, should be plunking down $400 million for a stadium naming deal with the New York Mets.
+Here's a bit of history, including the kerfuffle over whether Citigroup, which needed federal assistance to stay afloat, should have been plunking down $400 million for a stadium naming deal with the New York Mets.

 This Bud's To Blame

 If you thought Anheuser-Busch's only advertising breakthroughs were Clydesdales and talking frogs, think again.
 In 1953, the brewery wanted to buy the naming rights for Sportsman's Park, the home of the St. Louis Cardinals, and rename the park "Budweiser Stadium."
 National League President Ford C. Frick wasn't so hot on naming a stadium after booze, but he allowed Augustus Busch to stick his family's surname on the park.
 The Cardinals opened the 1954 season in Busch Stadium.
 Anheuser-Busch quickly rolled out "Busch Bavarian Beer" to take advantage of this advertising.
 This Busch Stadium closed in 1966, but the Cardinals' two subsequent homes have kept the name.
 Busch Bavarian Beer morphed into what's now Busch and Busch Light, so thank Ford C. Frick and Stan Musial the next time you play beer pong with those suds.